Many-body and QED effects in electron-atom inelastic scattering in EELS: Atomic Structure

-Eqs.~(\ref{tmatrixJ}) lead to the T-matrix elements in terms of radial Dirac wavefunctions.
+Equations~(\ref{tmatrixJ}) lead to the $T$-matrix elements in terms of radial Dirac wave functions.
 The calculation of the irreducible matrix elements of the current operator with the vector spherical spinors is shown in detail in the appendix \ref{app:multipoleexpansion}.
-The final result reads
+The final result reads as

 \begin{widetext}

 \end{widetext} where the reduced matrix element of the spherical harmonic $Y_J$ is defined as